codeurjc-students/2025-GoEventsNow/README.md

     - Upload event promotional posters and images.
 - **Statistics Charts** 📊:
     - Bar chart displaying the number of tickets sold per event.
-    - Pie chart that categorize sales based on event types.
+    - Pie chart that categorizes sales based on event types.
 - **Help** ❓:
     - Implementation of a help center that includes a FAQ section with common questions and issues.
 - **Social Interaction** ❤️: